ssorj/skupper-docs/input/kube-cli/service-exposure.md

 If you need to expose a service from another namespace, you must use YAML as described in [Creating a connector for a different namespace using YAML][attached].

-<a id="kube-creating-listener-cli"></a>
 <!-- Creating a listener on Kubernetes using the CLI -->
 ## Creating a listener using the CLI

 A listener binds a local connection endpoint to connectors in remote sites.
 Listeners and connectors are matched using routing keys.

 For more information about listeners. see [Listener concept][listener].